Media release – Not 100% – but four steps closer to sustainable tourism

 The Commissioner presents a set of four policy proposals to combat some of the more pressing environmental challenges faced by tourism.

-• Clarify and, where necessary, strengthen the tools the Department of Conservation can use to address the loss of wildness and natural quiet at some of Aotearoa’s most spectacular natural attractions.
+- Clarify and, where necessary, strengthen the tools the Department of Conservation can use to address the loss of wildness and natural quiet at some of the most spectacular natural attractions in Aotearoa.
 This includes tightening up rules around commercial activity on conservation lands and waters.

 ”These proposals are not 100 per cent of the solution, but together, they just might make a difference,” he explains.